-A person with a citrus allergy experiences a reaction when they come into contact with fruits such as oranges, lemons, and limes.
+A person with a citrus allergy experiences a reaction, such as tingling or blisters, when they come into contact with fruits such as oranges, lemons, and limes.

 While this allergy is uncommon, reactions can trigger severe symptoms.
 An individual with an allergy to grass may be more likely to develop an allergy to citrus.